Planning For The Year Ahead (Part 2)

 Achievable

 It is better to set a small goal and achieve it, than a big one and miss it.
-You are more likely to give up when you still seem so far from a big goal that it’s pointless to keep trying.
-Conversely, when you can practically see yourself hitting a smaller goal, the incentive to keep going is tremendous since you can almost taste success.
+Conversely, when you can see yourself hitting a smaller goal, you have great incentive to keep at it as you can almost taste success.

 Your specific, measurable, achievable goal may now be: